-The beloved author of the Little House books was not only one of America’s great pioneer storytellers but a woman of vibrant faith.
+The beloved author of the Little House books was not only one of

 A Prairie Girl's Faith by Stephen W. Hines is a beautiful look into the legacy of faith the Ingalls family instilled not only into their family, but their community.
 Ever since I was a child and my mom read aloud "Little House in the Big Woods" I have been a fan of Laura Ingalls Wilder.
 When I saw this book I was fascinated and eager to learn more about this amazing lady's faith.